myConsciousness/json-response/README.md

 When a JSON Array contains multiple JSON, the `get` method can be used to get the JSON associated with the index specified in the argument as a `Json` object.

 > **_Note:_**</br>
-> Whenever a non-existent index number is specified as an argument, an exception will be raised indicating that the specified exception is out of range.
+> Whenever a non-existent index number is specified as an argument, an exception will be raised indicating that the specified index is out of range.

 | Method                                                                                                           |
 | ---------------------------------------------------------------------------------------------------------------- |